HPCE/hpce-2018-cw2/csv_and_pivot.md

     4. `prefix` : a prefix which will precede each output line.

-Also, notice that each output row is a row of comma seperated values, which means the output is _also_ a csv file.
+Also, notice that each output row is a row of comma separated values, which means the output is _also_ a csv file.
 If you do:

     bin/time_fourier_transform hpce.direct_fourier_transform 0 1 > dump.csv